 Time to switch when:

-You lack real-time visibility into current inventory and order status
+You lack real-time visibility into inventory counts and order status—or “real-time” means updated once per day.

 If you’re not receiving accurate data, you’re going to make bad business decisions based on inaccuracies.
 With Red Stag Fulfillment, you can track your inventory as it’s being put away.
 You know when your inventory is actually available.